 Identification and early intervention refers to the accurate process through which education providers, and other professionals utilize formal and informal methods of assessment to accurately identify the type of educational need experienced by a student.
-This information is then used to inform the use of targeted, evidence-based intervention which support learning and progress.
+This information is then used to inform the use of targeted, evidence-based intervention which supports learning and progress.
 Students' academic, social-emotional progress and attitudes to learning are tracked and used to plan provision.
-At admissions the school will conduct an 'assessment' of educational need' to develop appropriate provision on entry to school.